JOsborne80/ticket-lifecycle/README.md

 <p>

 I am now working on the ticket and decide to transfer to the System Admin department.
-The to the System Administrators because they are in charge of mobile banking infrastructure.The SMEs on this team posses the skills needed to resolve this ticket.
+The transfer to the System Administrators is because they are in charge of mobile banking infrastructure.The SMEs on this team posses the skills needed to resolve this ticket.

 </p>
 <br />